 If you want a more feature-rich experience that will allow you to edit, tweak, and format the captured video, and thus make it look much better than the original footage, keep reading.
 You need VHS to DVD converter software.

-Best VHS to DVD Converters
+The Best VHS to DVD Converters

 Check out these third-party apps that can transfer VHS to DVD.
 What the software does is capture the VHS tape and save it as a digital file.

 1. Golden Videos VHS to DVD Converter

-Golden Videos VHS to DVD Converter is a standalone app that can either save the VHS tape as a file on your computer or write the VHS tape to straight to DVD.
+Golden Videos VHS to DVD Converter is a standalone app that can either save the VHS tape as a file on your computer or write the VHS tape straight to DVD.
 If you want to save the file on your computer, you can either use the AVI or MPEG format.